Cold granular targets slow the bulk freezing of an impacting droplet: Experimental protocol

-Drops of radius $D_{0} = 3.30 \pm 0.03 \si{mm}$ are generated through a nozzle by a syringe pump with deionized water.
-The releasing height varies, giving a range of the impact velocity $U=1.7\si{m/s} - 3.2\si{m/s}$.
-For visualization, the liquid is mixed with food dye (mass fraction $< 0.1\%$ ).
-The temperature of the droplet is kept at $T_{d} = 0\si{\celsius}$ via stabilizing the ambient temperature of the nozzle by a thermostat.
-The target is a granular packing consisting of ceramic spherical particles (Yttrium stabilized Zirconium Oxide, purity $ \geq 94.6 \% $) of a diameter $d_g=163.6\si{\micro\meter}$.
-These beads are highly hydrophilic (see Methods).
-The packing density, $\phi$, is crucial for quantitative studies.
-In this work, we focus on $\phi=0.59$.
-Results of other packing densities ($\phi=\numrange[range-phrase = \text{--}]{0.58}{0.61}$) are qualitatively the same.
-The granular packing is first fluidized by cold nitrogen gas, and the grain temperature, $T_g$, reaches the minimum around $-70\si{\celsius}$. $T_g$ increases gradually after the cold nitrogen flow is stopped.
+Water drops with a diameter $D_{0} = 3.30 \pm 0.03 \si{mm}$ are generated through a nozzle by a syringe pump.
+The releasing height varies to achieve a range of the impact velocity $U=1.7\si{m/s} - 3.2\si{m/s}$.
+The droplets are dyed for visualization and maintained at a temperature of $T_{d} = 0\si{\celsius}$ before impact.
+The target is a granular packing of hydrophilic ceramic spherical particles (Yttrium stabilized Zirconium Oxide, purity $ \geq 94.6 \% $) with a diameter $d_g=163.6\si{\micro\meter}$.
+The packing density, $\phi$, defined by particle volume fraction, is set at $\phi=0.59$.
+Results remain qualitatively consistent for densities within the range $\phi=\numrange[range-phrase = \text{--}]{0.58}{0.61}$.
+The granular packing is initially fluidized with cold nitrogen gas, lowering the grain temperature, $T_g$, to approximately $-70\si{\celsius}$.
+After the nitrogen flow ceases, $T_g$ increases gradually.
 Impact experiments are then conducted at the desired $T_g$.
-We define the undercooling degree $\Delta T = T_m - T_g$, where $T_m = 0\si{\celsius}$ is the melting temperature of the liquid.
-The constants, such as the specific density of the liquid and grains, $\rho_l$ and $\rho_{g}$, and the surface tension coefficient, $\gamma$, are provided in Methods.
+The undercooling degree $\Delta T = T_m - T_g$ is defined with $T_m = 0\si{\celsius}$ as the melting temperature of the liquid.
+Constants, such as the density of the liquid and grains, $\rho_l$ and $\rho_{g}$, and the surface tension coefficient, $\gamma$, are detailed in Methods.

-The setup is placed inside a sealed chamber filled with dry nitrogen gas to avoid frost formation.
-A schematic is given in Fig.~\ref{f.exp}a.
-Each impact is recorded by a Photron high-speed camera (SA-Z).
-In addition, the deformation of the substrate is measured simultaneously via the deflection of a laser line shined on the surface, \textit{i.e.,} laser profilometry, recorded by another camera (Photron MINI-W2).
-An example of this method is illustrated in Fig.~\ref{f.exp}b.
-It has been used and justified in previous research~\cite{Zhao2015,Zhao2017,Zhao2019a,deJong2017,deJong2021}.
-Here, the maximum crater depth, $Z_c$, reached during the impact is of particular interest.
-Readers may refer to Methods for the measurement precision.
+The setup is placed inside a sealed chamber filled with dry nitrogen gas to avoid frost formation, as depicted schematically in Fig.~\ref{f.exp}a.
+Each impact is captured by a high-speed camera (Photron SA-Z), while a secondary camera records the substrate deformation via laser profilometry, as illustrated in Fig.~\ref{f.exp}b.
+This method, previously validated~\cite{Zhao2015,Zhao2017,Zhao2019,deJong2017,deJong2021}, primarily focuses on the maximum crater depth, $Z_c$, during the impact.
+Readers may refer to Methods for details of the experimental protocol and measurement precision.